crxjs/chrome-extension-tools/.changeset/clean-rollup-runtime.md

 "@crxjs/vite-plugin": minor
 ---

-Remove the direct Rollup runtime dependency from the Vite plugin package.
+Add an opt-in Vite-powered development bundle writer for the Vite plugin while keeping the Rollup writer as the default.